egremyb/STIProject/README.md

 The profile page is used to change the password of the current user, it also displays the username and the role :
 ![Profile Page](./images/Profile.png)

-A password policy has been set and it is the following :
+The following password policy is enforced:
+- At least 8 characters
+- At least one upper case letter
+- At least one number

-Password should contain at least 8 characters, one upper case letter, one number, and one special character
+- At least one special character

 ### User management page
 This page can only be accessed by administrators: